 Recommended reading

-There is no required reading, but you may find it useful to watch some YouTube videos about swallowing difficulties for the specific clinical population you work with, such as patients recovering from a stroke, or those suffering from dementia.
+There is no required reading, but you may find it useful to watch some YouTube videos about swallowing difficulties for the clinical population you work with e.g. stroke, dementia.